Join Our Team

 To Apply:

 Please submit (1) a cover letter, (2) a resume, and (3) contact information for three references to hiring@communityef.org with the subject “Member Resource Specialist”.
-Applications will be reviewed on a rolling basis with a priority deadline of 8/25/23 and will remain open until filled.
+Applications will be reviewed on a rolling basis and will remain open until filled.
 Your cover letter should speak to your interest in working with CEF, one goal you would have for your first year in this position, and the experiences and qualities that will make you a great fit.

 CEF is an equal opportunity employer, and strongly encourages applications from people of color, persons with disabilities, women, LGBTQI identified people, and people with lived experience with homelessness or poverty.
 Thank you for your interest!
 Please contact hiring@communityef.org with any questions.